 The design of this device stays very close to what is delivered on most Chromebooks, having two USB-C inputs, giving you another option to connect to the device.
-HP has brought two screen options to the device, the 14-inch display of the most expensive version, features Full HD touch resolution display, this option gives more usability to the user, allowing to use it both as a laptop and tablet.
+HP has brought two screen options to the device; the 14-inch display of the most expensive version features a Full HD touch resolution display; this option gives more usability to the user, allowing them to use it both as a laptop and tablet.

-This is the first time the brand has given up using the Intel processor in these laptop model, and this shows their concern to bring an even more affordable product to those who do not need so much performance for basic activities.
+This is the first time the brand has given up using the Intel processor in these laptop models, and this shows their concern to bringing an even more affordable product to those who do not need so much performance for basic activities.
 The company has made two available processor versions: the AMD A4 and AMD A6.